Master of Information

 - Flexible curriculum, customizable to each individual student's interests and needs

-- You may choose a particular focus, or take a broad range of courses (including non-iSchool courses) or participate in a collaborative program with other U of T graduate departments
+- You may choose a particular focus, take a broad range of courses or participate in a collaborative program with other U of T graduate departments

-- The program may be taken on a part-time basis
+- The program is offered on a full-time and part-time basis

 - Archives & Records Management